jmozah/intOS-dfs/README.md

 ### How to run dfs?
 - git clone https://github.com/jmozah/intOS-dfs.git
 - cd intOS-dfs
+- make binary
 - yarn
+- yarn build
-- yarn start (for the front-end)
+- ./dist/dfs start (starts server and serves the front end too)
-- yarn server (in separate terminal)

 ### How to build dfs?
 - yarn build (will build the frontend and copy it over to the go project)